Alcina: Act 1

 Bradamante, again searching for her lover, arrives on Alcina's island with Ruggiero's former tutor, Melisso.
 Dressed in armor, Bradamante looks like a young man and goes by the name of her own brother, Ricciardo.
 She and Melisso possess a magic ring which enables the wearer to see through illusion, which they plan to use to break Alcina's spells and release her captives.

 The first person they meet is the sorceress Morgana.
 Barely human and with no understanding of true love, she immediately abandons her own lover Oronte for the handsome 'Ricciardo.'
 Morgana conveys the visitors to Alcina's court, where Bradamante is dismayed to discover that Ruggiero is besotted with Alcina and in a state of complete amnesia about his previous life.
+Alcina instructs Ruggiero to show her guests the places where they fell in love (Di, cor mio).
 Also at Alcina's court is a boy, Oberto, who is looking for his father, Astolfo, who was last seen heading toward this island.
 Bradamante guesses that Astolfo is now transformed into something, but she holds her peace and concerns herself with Ruggiero.
 Bradamante and Melisso rebuke Ruggiero for his desertion, but he can't think of anything except Alcina.

 Meanwhile, Oronte discovers that Morgana has fallen in love with 'Ricciardo,' and challenges 'him' to a duel.
 Morgana stops the fight, but Oronte is in a foul mood and takes it out on Ruggiero.
 He tells the young man exactly how Alcina treats her former lovers and adds that, as far as he can tell, Alcina has fallen in love with the newcomer, Ricciardo (Semplicetto!
 A donna credi?
 Nr.
 12).
 Ruggiero is horrified and overwhelms Alcina with his jealous fury.
 Things get even worse when 'Ricciardo' enters and pretends to admire Alcina.
 Alcina calms Ruggiero (Sì, son quella Nr.
 13), but Bradamante is so upset at seeing her fiancé wooed before her very eyes that she reveals her true identity to Ruggiero (La bocca vaga, quell'occhio nero Nr.
 14).
 Melisso hastily contradicts her and Ruggiero becomes very confused.